askngan/AppConnect/gettingStarted.md

 ## Running an IBM Integration Bus integration solution (Enterprise beta)

-If you want to deploy integration solutions that you’ve developed in IBM Integration Bus to the cloud, without the need to acquire and maintain an IT infrastructure, you can import an Integration Bus BAR file that contains all the artifacts that make up your integration solution, then run the contents in an integration server in App Connect.
-To upload a BAR file to App Connect, you must have chosen the {{site.data.keyword.appconservicefull}} Enterprise plan.
-You must also have IBM Integration Bus version 10.0.0.4 or later installed on premises.
+If you want to deploy integration solutions that you’ve developed in IBM Integration Bus or App Connect Enterprise to the cloud, without the need to acquire and maintain an IT infrastructure, you can import a BAR file that contains all the artifacts that make up your integration solution, then run the contents in an integration server in App Connect.
+To upload a BAR file to App Connect, you must have IBM Integration Bus version 10.0.0.4 or later, or App Connect Enterprise, installed on premises.

-To run your Integration Bus solutions in App Connect, complete the following steps.
+To run your Integration Bus or App Connect Enterprise solutions in App Connect, complete the following steps.
 1. On the {{site.data.keyword.appconserviceshort}} dashboard, click **New** > **Import a BAR file**.
 1. Select the BAR file that you want to import, edit the name if you want to, then click **Import**.
     If you see an authentication error, check that your BAR file is valid (see [What makes a BAR file valid in App Connect? ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://developer.ibm.com/integration/docs/app-connect/tutorials-for-ibm-app-connect/running-your-ibm-integration-bus-solutions-in-ibm-app-connect-enterprise-beta-plan/what-makes-a-bar-file-valid-for-app-connect-app-connect-enterprise-beta)).